scjx123/ip/docs/DeveloperGuide.md

  - `roundedRatioBar()`- Returns a rounded ratio enclosed in square brackets for printing.
 Design consideration:
 Aspect : How statistics executes
- - Alternative 1: Create a separate class and get list of tasks/taken modules' task and scan through them to calculate statistics
+ - **Alternative 1 (current choise):** Create a separate class and get list of tasks/taken modules' task and scan through them to calculate statistics
-	 - Pros: Reduces Coupling and les
+	 - Pros: Reduces Coupling and increase testability as a software unit itself.
+	 - Cons: May have performance issues in terms of memory usage

 ### 4.3 Checker Feature
 ![here](Images/Checker_Diagram.png)